 If you have teenage children (10 and over), make your way to Matfen Hall's Go Ape course and choose from Treetop Challenge, a Goliath of a high ropes course with super-fast and super-high zip wires.
 If you prefer to keep your feet on the ground, why not try Axe Throwing?
 Whatever you decide, you are guaranteed to have an amazing day out with the family and have the added bonus of incredible surroundings while you do it, as this course is set within the grounds of stunning country house hotel Matfen Hall, and is nestled within one of the UK's most unspoilt areas of natural beauty. *The minimum age for Tree Top Challenge is 10 as long as they are over 1.4 meters high and supervised by participating adults over 18.
 Axe-throwing has a minimum age of 16.

 Make it an overnighter: Extend your time at Matfen Hall by booking your stay here.
 Rich in heritage, atmosphere and space, the Matfen Hall estate provides a 5 star unequalled paradise to stay, spa and golf in, nestled away in the heart of historic Northumberland.
 Set in over 300 acres of unique parkland, this is a place for couples to relax, families to explore and friends to enjoy.

-For more family activities and adventures, see our family friendly attractions page.
-Don't forget to tag us in your holidays snaps on social media via @visitnorthumberland or using our hashtag #endlessexperiences.
+For more family activities and adventures, whether you are planning what to do on a weekend in Northumberland or looking for inspiration for February half term, see our family friendly attractions page.
+Don't forget to tag us in your holidays snaps on social media via @visitnorthumberland or using our hashtag #endlessexperiences

 Author: Jenni Meikle